 Statewide species harvest trends by trapping districts and statewide are presented in the Species Harvest Summary section (pages 17 to 60).
-The statewide harvest of most species was generally stable to increasing with a large increase in the muskrat harvest from 2010-11 and slight increases that have continued in marten and bobcat numbers over the past several years.
+The statewide harvest of most species was generally stable to increasing with larger increases in the mink, marten and coyote harvests during 2012-13.
 These changes are variable, however, among the seven trapping districts.
 Harvest numbers may correspond to species abundance within each habitat type, although other variables, such as trapper effort and catch rate, may be more useful indicators to correlate harvest data with population trends.
 Under this assumption, there are specific implications for habitat and species management opportunities.